 In particular, the Prepare phase covers important requirements such as the need for system-level vulnerability assessments.
 However, many organizations have historically ignored the firmware layer during vulnerability assessments simply due to pragmatic challenges.
 Teams have always been able to rely on highly automated vulnerability scanners for analyzing ports, services, and applications, but firmware security assessments were often far more manual, time-consuming, and required specialized skills.
 This lack of basic visibility into firmware-related risks has led many organizations to develop a persistent blind-spot in regard to firmware security in spite of the heavy attention it receives from sophisticated adversaries.

-However, licensed tools as well as open-source frameworks such as CHIPSEC have evolved to make this a much more automatable process.
+However, the Eclypsium platform as well as open-source frameworks such as CHIPSEC have evolved to make this a much more automatable process.
 Organizations can now scan their devices to identify the presence of outdated firmware, vulnerable firmware, and a wide variety of missing device protections that could put the device at risk.
 With visibility into the firmware attack surface, organizations can make much more informed decisions about how and when to prioritize firmware security for the organization.

 Eclypsium Guidance and Considerations: Perform an initial firmware vulnerability assessment of critical devices or assets.
 Consider using licensed or open-source tools to automate the analysis of devices.
 Firmware analysis should include system-level firmware such as BIOS or UEFI, but should also extend to firmware of hardware components within the system such as drives, processors, and network adapters.
 Scans should be able to identify the following: